Art Advice

 Channel those warm, sunny vibes onto the very first page of each month.
 Create a vibrant cover page featuring a bright yellow sun, palm trees swaying in the breeze, a colorful beach umbrella, sand beaches, and maybe even some sea life!
 Let your imagination run wild and let your creativity shine through!
 These bujo spreads are filled with summer inspired icons, bright contrasting colors, and chill vibes.

 I also want to point out the use of these super cute gold binder clips!
-They help keep your notebook steady while drawing, plus they look really professional in photos.
-You can find these clips, and others like it using my link!
+They help keep your notebook steady while drawing, plus they look really professional in photos!

 summer aesthetic bujo bullet journal ideas page bujo spreads ideas